 The English Education program at ETSU supports the current positions of the National Council of Teachers of English and frames our approach to content knowledge, pedagogy, and professionalism on Tennessee state teaching standards.
-Additionally, we are aligned with The Clemmer College of Education’s Conceptual Framework that brings to the dialog on teaching and teaching practices the crucial issues of life-long learning, reflective practice, social responsibility, diversity, caring, and collaboration.
+Additionally, we are aligned with The Clemmer College of Education and Human Development’s Conceptual Framework that brings to the dialog on teaching and teaching practices the crucial issues of life-long learning, reflective practice, social responsibility, diversity, caring, and collaboration.
 For more information regarding educator preparation, visit The Clemmer College's site, here.

 * Checksheets should only be used with the assistance of an academic advisor in the planning and coordination of your degree.
 Please refer to the undergraduate catalog for specific degree requirements and your degree progress in DegreeWorks.